srikrish2812/srikrish2812.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: School of Information, UoA
+  - name: School of Information, University of Arizona
     url: https://ischool.arizona.edu/

 # Short bio (displayed in user profile at end of posts)